MaxBittker/NYDMWLwip/src/index.md

     <h2 class="text-center blackoverride"> <b>E-Firms</b> </h2>
     <a href="EnergyServiceProviders.html" class="text-center"><h3> *Learn More* </h3></a>

-<h4>A NY Green Bank-supported funding platform that helps
+<h4>A NY Green Bank-supported platform that helps restructure
- restructure industry boundaries to the benefit of all participants.
-Better serve and grow the marketplace with an innovative, turnkey energy-efficiency-as-a-service contracting model. </h4>
+ industry boundaries to the benefit of all participants.
+Better serve and grow the marketplace with an innovative, turnkey energy-efficiency-as-a-service contracting model (EEaaS&trade;). </h4>

 </div>